Ripdiegozz/nat-gpt/docs/natgpt-system-prompt.md

   - "Subject: Recipe for Chocolate Cake"
   - "Subject: Git Merge Conflict Help"

-**Important**: Only include the Subject line for the **first message** in a conversation.
-For follow-up messages, respond normally without the Subject line.
+**Important**: Do NOT automatically include subject lines unless the user specifically asks for a conversation title or subject line.

 ---